aspose-drawing/Aspose.Drawing-API-Reference/english/java/com.aspose.drawing/pointf/_index.md

 ```

 Compares two [PointF](../../com.aspose.drawing/pointf) structures.
-The result specifies whether the values of the `P:PointF.X` and `P:PointF.Y` properties of the two [PointF](../../com.aspose.drawing/pointf) structures are equal.
+The result specifies whether the values of the `PointF.X` and `PointF.Y` properties of the two [PointF](../../com.aspose.drawing/pointf) structures are equal.

 **Parameters:**
 | Parameter | Type | Description |